ember-learn/super-rentals-tutorial/src/chapters/08-working-with-data.md

 Now that we have things in place, let's do the fun part of removing *all* our hard-coded values from the model hook and actually fetch some data from the server!

 In a production app, the data that we'd fetch would most likely come from a remote API server.
 To avoid setting up an API server just for this tutorial, we will put some JSON data into the `public` folder instead.
-That way, we can still request this JSON data with regular HTTP requests &mdash; just like we would with a real API server  &mdash; but without having to write any server logic.
+That way, we can still request this JSON data with regular HTTP requests&mdash;just like we would with a real API server &mdash;but without having to write any server logic.

 But where will the data come from?
 You can <a href="/downloads/data.zip" download="data.zip">download this data file</a>, where we have prepared some JSON data and bundled it into a `.zip` file format.
 Extract its content into the `public` folder.